anildwarepo/maf-dataprotection-workflow/README.md

 | FastAPI Backend | http://localhost:8000 | 8000 |
 | Vite Frontend | http://localhost:5173 | 5173 |

-Open http://localhost:5173 in your browser to start the backup policy wizard.
+Open http://localhost:5173 in your browser to start the data protection policy wizard.

 Press `Ctrl+C` to stop all services.